Random Abstract Simplicial Complexes Reduction

-Thus, let $N_k$ denote the number of $(k-1)$-simplices.
-Then $N_1=n$ is the number of vertices, and the results of \cite{chimean} state that: \begin{theorem}[\cite{chimean}] The expectation and variance of the number of $(k-1)$-simplices, for $k>1$, in a Vietoris-Rips simplex based on a binomial point process on the torus $\mathbb{T}_a^d$ are given by:
+Then we can use the results presented in \cite{decreusefond_simplicial_2014}: \begin{theorem}[\cite{decreusefond_simplicial_2014}] Let $k \geq 1$ be an integer.
+The expectation and variance of the number of $k$-simplices in a Vietoris-Rips complex based on a binomial point process of $n=s_0$ points on the torus $\mathbb{T}_a^d$ are: